DataDog/apps/examples/geomap/README.md

 ## Prerequesites

--   Docker
+-   docker
--   A Datadog Account with:
+-   a datadog account with:
-    -   An API Key
+    -   an api key
-    -   An application Key
+    -   an application key

 ## Getting Started